 The student minoring in screen scoring will gain the knowledge and practical, professional skills to build a portfolio of work suitable to showcase for independent and entry-level film and TV projects.
 The minor provides a framework of courses that includes aesthetic, technical, and musical concepts.
 The focus is on the collaboration of music and visuals as a vehicle for artistic expression.

 This minor is open to all except for film scoring majors.
 Students must follow the regular declaration of minor procedure as outlined in the Registration Guide.
-This minor is managed by the Film Scoring Department.
+This minor is managed by the Screen Scoring Department.
 Students must complete the following coursework before declaring this minor:

 Upon completion of a minor in screen scoring, students will: